awsdocs/aws-cdk-guide/doc_source/work-with.md

 # Working with the AWS CDK<a name="work-with"></a>

-The AWS Cloud Development Kit \(AWS CDK\) lets you define your AWS cloud infrastructure in a general\-purpose programming language\.
+The AWS Cloud Development Kit \(CDK\) lets you define your AWS cloud infrastructure in a general\-purpose programming language\.
 Currently, the AWS CDK supports TypeScript, JavaScript, Python, Java, C\#, and \(in developer preview\) Go\.
 It is also possible to use other JVM and \.NET languages, though we are unable to provide support for every such language\.

 **Note**
 This Guide does not currently include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.
 Go support is currently in developer preview\.